Even if mosquitoes are a problem where you live, I can guarantee that there are places in the world where they are an even bigger problem.

 If you want to have a mosquito-free vacation, you can head to Antarctica or Iceland.

 However, if you absolutely cannot stand either mosquitoes or cold weather, you can visit New Caledonia, which is an archipelago in the southwest Pacific, or the Seychelles, which is also an archipelago that sits in the Indian Ocean just northeast of Madagascar.
 Both of these islands do have mosquitos but are currently malaria-free.

-So it is up to you decide whether to go hide from the mosquitoes in one of previously mentioned places, which all are pretty remote, or stay where you are and fight them with mosquito repellants, mosquito foggers and traps, and light, loose clothing.
+So, it is up to you to decide whether to hide from mosquitoes in one of the previously mentioned places, which are fairly remote.

 Or you can stay and fight these problematic pests with mosquito repellents, foggers, traps, and lightweight, loose, light-colored clothing.
 If you live in a private residence with a garden, you can read our guide on the best yard treatment for mosquitoes.